 Students may request religious and medical exemptions by submitting the vaccination and immunization waiver form found on the Health Services web page (under the Forms & Requirements section).
 Any questions concerning the student waiver process should be directed to Student Health Services at 508-929-8875 or firstname.lastname@example.org.

 If employees require a medical or religious waiver, please contact Employee Services at email@example.com or by phone 508-929-8117.

 Worcester State will not be offering routine weekly surveillance testing for the 2023 spring semester, however continual monitoring of health for symptoms is encouraged on a daily basis.

 Worcester State will follow the updated guidance from public health officials on quarantine after exposure to COVID-19 and isolation protocols.
 Additional information on quarantine guidelines and isolation can be found here:

 If you test positive for COVID-19, you are required to self-isolate regardless of vaccination status.
 Residential students will receive additional information outlining on campus isolation protocols.

 Self-Test Kit Availability

-Free rapid test kits will be available to the Worcester State community at the start of the semester at the following campus locations:
+Free rapid test kits will be available to the Worcester State community at the following campus locations: